heximcz/joserfc-wrapper/README.md

 ```

 #### Exceptions
-For debuging is there are a few exceptions which can be found here:
+For debugging is there are a few exceptions which can be found here:
 - [`joserfc exceptions`](https://github.com/authlib/joserfc/blob/main/src/joserfc/errors.py)
 - [`hvac exceptions`](https://hvac.readthedocs.io/en/stable/source/hvac_exceptions.html)
 - [`build-in ecxceptions`](https://github.com/heximcz/joserfc-wrapper/blob/main/joserfc_wrapper/exceptions.py)

-#### Anyone who wants to contribute to the development of this library is welcome.
-Ideally in the form of PR.
+#### Contributions to the development of this library are welcome, ideally in the form of a pull request.